Mission Statement: To be engaged resource partners with people who live and work in Kansas nursing homes in their pursuit of person-centered care.

 The program is open to all long-term care providers in the state of Kansas.

-If you are interested in the PEAK-ED educational modules they are available at http://www.kdads.ks.gov/LongTermCare/PEAK/peak.html.
+If you are interested in the PEAK-ED educational modules they are available on the PEAK section of the KDADS website.